Skip to content

 How long is the typical wait for paediatric occupational therapy in NSW?

 Wait times for paediatric OT in NSW vary depending on whether you're accessing services through the public system, private practice, or NDIS.
-Public services may have longer waiting periods, sometimes several months.
-Private practitioners in Blacktown often have shorter wait times.
-If your child has an NDIS plan, you can choose your provider.
-It's worth contacting several services to understand current timeframes in your area.
+Public services may have longer wait lists, sometimes several months.
+Private practitioners often have shorter wait times.
+If your child needs urgent assessment, speak with your GP about priority referral options.
+Contacting services directly in Blacktown can give you specific timeframes for your situation.

 What does a first occupational therapy appointment involve for a child?

-A first appointment typically includes the therapist gathering information about your child's development, daily routines, and any concerns you have.
-They'll observe your child playing and completing everyday tasks like dressing or eating.
+A first OT appointment typically includes the therapist gathering information about your child's development, daily routines, and any concerns you have.
+They'll observe your child playing and completing everyday activities.
 The therapist may ask about school, home life, and what you'd like to work on together.
-This helps them understand your child's strengths and areas where support might help.
+This helps them understand your child's needs and strengths.
+You'll usually discuss next steps and any recommendations at the end.

 How do I use NDIS funding for occupational therapy in Blacktown?